IRNiti/reactnd-project-myreads-starter/README.md

 ## Description

 This is the completed project for Udacity's React Fundamentals course.
 The functionality allows you to display books in 3 shelves (Want To Read, Currently Reading, Read) and to update shelves for each book.
 The app also has a search functionality that allows you to add new books to one of the three shelves (note that not all search terms will work as is explained further on).
+For books with missing information like authors or thumbnails, they will be displayed without those details.

 To get started: